getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 5. **Spike protection**

-      Sentry’s spike protection prevents huge overages from consuming your event capacity; spike protection is not current available for transactions.
+      Sentry’s spike protection prevents huge overages from consuming your event capacity; spike protection is not currently available for transactions.
 For more information, see [Spike Protection](/accounts/quotas/#spike-protection).

 In addition, depending on your project’s configuration and the plan you subscribe to, Sentry may also check:

 6. **Rate limit for the project**

-      If the errror event rate limit for the project has been exceeded, and your subscription allows, the event will not be counted.
+      If the error event rate limit for the project has been exceeded, and your subscription allows, the event will not be counted.
 For more information, see [Rate Limiting in our guide to Manage Your Event Stream](/accounts/quotas/manage-event-stream-guide/#4-rate-limiting) or  [Rate Limiting Projects](/accounts/quotas/#id1).

 7. **Inbound filters**